 Career Opportunities

-Graduates of this course acquire skills enabling them to work in a wide range of fields within the craft and creative industries.
-They may focus on the production of unique pieces or short series, work in design studios or manufacturing workshops, collaborate with brands and cultural institutions, or develop personal projects as independent creators.
+Students who complete this course acquire the competencies required to work across diverse areas of the craft and creative sectors.
+They may engage in the production of unique pieces or limited series, work in design studios or manufacturing contexts, collaborate with brands and cultural institutions, or develop personal projects as independent makers.

-Furthermore, this training provides a solid foundation for those considering academic or research pathways in design, craft and applied arts, as it offers both conceptual and technical competencies.
+Furthermore, this programme provides a solid foundation for those considering further academic or research pathways in design, craft and applied arts, as it delivers essential conceptual and technical knowledge.

 Study Plan: Craft Editing and Production